amaji/hpc-python/docs/source/motivation/main.rst

 programming, iii) application performance can be improved by using lower-level C/Fortran libraries, and iv) scientists can use an abundance of Python libraries to boost their productivity.
-In recent years, rapid advances in AI/ML and data analytics and the growth of interactive computing platforms (Jupyter notebooks) have further highlighted the need for Python in HPC.
+In recent years, rapid advances in AI/ML and data analytics, and the growth of interactive computing platforms (Jupyter notebooks) have further highlighted the need for Python in HPC.
 However, despite all its benefits, scientists often find it difficult to manage their Python packages in HPC